 The worsening of symptoms usually includes problems with mobility and gait.
 The rate of disease progression varies greatly among people with secondary-progressive MS.

-In multiple sclerosis, the protective coating on nerve fibers (myelin) in the central nervous system becomes detached and eventually destroyed.
-This creates a lesion that may cause numbness, pain or tingling in parts of the body.
+In multiple sclerosis, the protective coating on nerve fibers (myelin) in the central nervous system is damaged.
+This creates a lesion that, depending on the location in the central nervous system, may cause symptoms such as numbness, pain or tingling in parts of the body.

 The cause of multiple sclerosis is unknown.
 It's considered an autoimmune disease in which the body's immune system attacks its own tissues.
-In the case of MS, this immune system malfunction destroys myelin (the fatty substance that coats and protects nerve fibers in the brain and spinal cord).
+In the case of MS, this immune system malfunction destroys the fatty substance that coats and protects nerve fibers in the brain and spinal cord (myelin).